Sluisbuurt

 Boom Landscape, City of Amsterdam Planning Department

-The city of Amsterdam is planning of a high-density, high-rise community in Sluisbuurt on Zeeburgereiland – a new urban neighbourhood whose unique location on the IJ has earmarked it for a stunning high rise residential development.
-As part of the City of Amsterdam’s 2040 Structure, the Sluisbuurt is slated to comprise up to 5,500 homes (where 30% affordable housing and 70% middle and expensive segment) and 100,000 m2 of mixed use development.
+The City of Amsterdam is planning a high-density, high-rise community called the Sluisbuurt on Zeeburgereiland – a new urban neighbourhood whose unique location on the IJ earmarked it for a stunning high rise residential development.
+As one of the design leads in the urban plan, BurtonHamfelt functioned as chief architect overseeing Amsterdamse first urban plan for a mixed use high rise neighbourhood.
+As part of the City of Amsterdam’s 2040 Structure, the Sluisbuurt is a sustainable, green district on the water close to the center, comprising of 5,500 homes (where 30% affordable housing and 70% middle and expensive segment) and 100,000 m2 of mixed use development.
+A flexible, spatial design was needed to provide sufficient space to effectively guide the future development ambitions for the Sluisbuurt.

-A thoughtful composition of 28 towers rising from 30 meters (9 stories) to 143 meters (48 stories) will form an urban ecosystem for vertical living.
-The composition is made up of 11 towers of 30-40 meters, 11 towers of 40-80 meters and 6 towers of 80 to 142 meters.
-The Sluisbuurt wants to be known as a cycle city and a new cycle bridge to the Eastern Docklands will provide an optimal connection to Amsterdam’s main cycle network.
-The area plan is being completely developed under the “rain proof’” principle that includes use of green façades and roofs, an extensive water canal system, and a network of public space, all of which helps contribute towards a good quality of life.
+The buildings consist of mid-rise buildings, composed of ground-level units to the street, with city life apartments above help form the typical Amsterdam street wall.
+Between, are a variety of towers at carefully marked locations, offering unique vertical living experiences in Amsterdam, with wide views of the city and the water.
+We imagined a thoughtful and precise composition of 28 towers rising from 30 meters (9 stories) to 143 meters (48 stories) that form an urban ecosystem for vertical living.
+The Sluisbuurt is being completely developed under the “rain proof’” principle that includes use of green façades and roofs, an extensive water canal system, and a network of public space, all which helps contribute towards a good quality of life.

 Model general 03.jpg